 In the Sixth Form students are encouraged to access national projects such as the Nuffield Research Programme and activities supported by the Social Mobility Fund to enrich their experiences.
 All Sixth Formers undertake work experience and many carry out extended volunteering.
-Madeley Academy is a NCS Champion School and is part of the national 'Aspire to HE' programme.
-Students are encouraged to apply for the Sixth Form Bursary and also University Bursary Schemes where relevant.
+Madeley Academy is a NCS Champion School and students are encouraged to apply for the Sixth Form Bursary and also University Bursary Schemes where relevant.